TinyMan256/Rogue-Company-External-Cheat/README.md

 the cheat will be undetected if it's detected
 md5: https://cdn.discordapp.com/attachments/955799702119522374/958840527304937472/MD5_Changer.rar

-The cheat is outdated use lite version until I update this version

 The cheat is working on every windows version

 you can save / load settings